 CASH AND CASH EQUIVALENTS - Cash and cash equivalents balances, other than petty cash, are pooled with the City of Tulsa's cash and invested by the City of Tulsa's Treasurer.
 Interest income on pooled cash and investments is allocated monthly based on the percentage of the Authority's average daily equity in the pooled portfolio to the total average daily pooled portfolio balance.

 1. NATURE OF BUSINESS, REPORTING ENTITY AND SIGNIFICANT ACCOUNTING POLICIES, continued

-For purposes of the statement of cash flows, the Authority considers pooled cash and investments, demand deposits with banks, and investments with an original maturity of three months or less to be cash equivalents.
+For purposes of the statement of cash flows, the Authority considers pooled cash and investments to be cash and cash equivalents.